srinathln7/srinathln7/README.md

 ### Other Repos
 Here are a few of my unpinned repositories that you might find interesting and helpful:
 * [merkle-gaurd](https://github.com/srinathln7/merkle-guard) - A cryptographic prototype to verify the integrity of downloaded files from a grpc server using merkle trees.
-Currently, this repo is private and will be made public in the future.
 * [just-dsa](https://github.com/srinathln7/just-dsa) - A collection of engaging data structures and algorithmic challenges, each with a detailed solution explanation.
 * [Haskell-for-plutus](https://github.com/srinathln7/Haskell-for-Plutus) - Documenting my venture while learning Haskell to write smart contracts on the Cardano blockchain.